The link between obesity and Alzheimer’s has been established before, but new data explains exactly how being overweight affects brain health.

-The findings, published in The Journal of Alzheimer’s Disease Reports, also underscore the impact that being overweight in midlife could have on brain health in older age.
+Another study, published in The Journal of Alzheimer’s Disease Reports, underscores the impact that being overweight in midlife can have on brain health in older age.

-Lead author of the study, Professor Annalena Venneri from the University of Sheffield’s Neuroscience Institute, said waiting until your 60s to lose weight was too late.
+Lead author of that study, Professor Annalena Venneri from the University of Sheffield, says waiting until your 60s to lose weight is too late.

 “The diseases that cause dementia, such as Alzheimer’s and vascular dementia, lurk in the background for many years,” Prof. Venneri told Timesnownews.com.

-“It is important to stress this study does not show that obesity causes Alzheimer’s, but what it does show is that being overweight is an additional burden on brain health and it may exacerbate the disease,” she said.
+“It is important to stress this study does not show that obesity causes Alzheimer’s, but what it does show is that being overweight is an additional burden on brain health and it may exacerbate the disease.

 “Prevention plays such an important role in the fight against the disease.”

-Researchers from the University of Sheffield and the University of Eastern Finland studied MRI brain scans from 47 patients diagnosed with mild Alzheimer’s, 68 patients with mild cognitive impairment and 57 cognitively healthy individuals, Timesnownews reported.
+Researchers from the Universities of Sheffield and Eastern Finland studied MRI brain scans from 47 patients diagnosed with mild Alzheimer’s, 68 patients with mild cognitive impairment and 57 cognitively healthy individuals, Timesnownews reported.

-In mild dementia patients, a positive association was found between obesity and grey matter volume around the right temporoparietal junction, suggesting that obesity might contribute toward neural vulnerability in cognitively healthy individuals and those with mild cognitive impairment.
+In mild dementia patients, a positive association was found between obesity and grey matter volume around the right temporoparietal junction.

-With growing evidence that weight loss later in life can be an early warning sign of Alzheimer’s, researchers also found that maintaining a healthy weight in sufferers of mild Alzheimer’s could help preserve brain structure.
+With growing evidence that weight loss later in life can be an early warning sign of Alzheimer’s, researchers also found that anyone with mild Alzheimer’s should try to maintain a healthy weight.

-“Weight loss is commonly one of the first symptoms in the early stages of Alzheimer’s disease as people forget to eat or begin to snack on easy-to-grab foods like biscuits or crisps, in place of more nutritional meals,” said joint study author Dr Matteo De Marco from the University of Sheffield’s Neuroscience Institute.
+“Weight loss is commonly one of the first symptoms in the early stages of Alzheimer’s disease as people forget to eat or begin to snack on easy-to-grab foods like biscuits or crisps, in place of more nutritional meals,” said joint study author Dr Matteo De Marco.

 “People don’t often think about the importance of nutrition in relation to neurological conditions, but these findings show it can help to preserve brain structure.”

-Dementia Australia counts high cholesterol, Type 2 diabetes and obesity as major contributors to dementia, and heart health can be maintained and monitored by eating a healthy diet, not smoking and getting regular GP check-ups.
+Dementia Australia counts high cholesterol, type 2 diabetes and obesity as major contributors to dementia.

 Is Alzheimer’s a concern for you?
 Have you had experience of a loved one with Alzheimer’s or dementia?